 You know as we do, that it takes commitment to obtain and maintain NCCP certification.
 We support that commitment and continuously look for ways to help.
 Along with a variety of programs that we administer, this insurance product is one we believe recognizes your special status in the horse industry.

 If you have any questions, please contact the team at CapriCMW.
 They can be reached via email at [email protected] or by phone at 1-800-670-1877.

 Thank you for your continued dedication to your NCCP Certification!

 The completion of your Making Ethical Decisions (MED) online evaluation is a prerequisite to instructor/coach candidates wishing to receive future certification.
 If you are an existing instructor/coach wishing to become up to date please make sure that you have completed online module.
 For more information about how to complete this, please use the instruction sheet.
 This module is about how to make and choose the most ethical way of dealing with certain scenarios.

-Making Head Way in Sport Online Module
+Making Head Way in

 This is a free module designed to help instructors/coaches gain the knowledge and skills required to ensure the safety of athletes, this multi-sport module will cover: what to do to prevent concussions, how to recognize the signs and symptoms of a concussion, what to do when you suspect an athlete has a concussion, and how to ensure athletes return to play safely.
-All new instructors/coaches and existing instructors/coaches who have not completed this module will be required to do so prior to December 31, 2017 to remain current.
+All new instructors/coaches and existing instructors/coaches who have not completed this module will be required to do so prior to December 31,

 Provincial Instructor/Coaching Updates & Other Instructor/Coaching Events